 I would definitely recommend catching a sunrise on your drive, as these views were well worth the early morning alarm clock.
 Matt and I grabbed coffee and took in these breathtaking views as the morning sun crept up on the horizon.
 The thin layer of fog added to the Pacific Northwest “feel” and the experience seemed surreal.

 Day Two of Driving

-And just when we would start to get used to these forest views, the highway would meander back to the coast and greet you with more coastal views that left us Oohhh and aahhh, and then twist back to miles and miles of serene woods.
+Just when we would start to get used to these forest views, the highway would meander back to the coast and greet you with more coastal views that left us Oohhh and aahhh, and then twist back to miles and miles of serene woods.
 Just amazing.

-Later in the afternoon, we pulled off when we saw a sign advertising the opportunity to drive through a Redwood.
+Later we pulled off when we saw a sign advertising the opportunity to drive through a Redwood.
 How could we pass up that opportunity?
 For $5, we pulled off the highway and were able to drive through and take pictures in one of these enormous trees. <– Although it felt dorky and very touristy, this pit-stop was well worth 20 minutes of our time! #photoOp

 Eventually the Redwood Forests became more scarce and we were greeted by rolling hills of wineries (not pictured) and drought-ridden California hills.
 By this time, it was about 2:00 and we were ready to turn in our rental car and start exploring San Fran.